JosephineConnelly/thesis_josephine/content/textfile.md

 ## Soybean pop gen 500 [] draft1

 *transition?*

-whats happenned after the domestication
+whats happened after the domestication

+*genetic bottlenecks*

+**Fst**
+the Fst paper talking about the bottlenecks showing how soy diversity has further been diminished.

+Several severe genetic bottlenecks occurred during soybean domestication.
+During domestication to the landraces the sequence diversity in comparison to the wild species was halved, with 81% of rare alleles lost [@hyten06] and two major bottlenecks when very few landraces were used in the development of the north american modern cultivars and then on to the breeding of the past 75 years in america to the elite cultivars there is now.

 *genetic architecture of soybeans*

 see pan genome paper

+frameshifts, snps, indels, cnvs, LD fst?

 *Population structures like clusters*

 inferred population histories and demographies

-*genetic bottlenecks*
-the Fst paper talking about the bottlenecks showing how soy diversity has further been diminished.

-Several severe genetic bottlenecks occurred during soybean domestication.
-During domestication to the landraces the sequence diversity in comparison to the wild species was halved, with 81% of rare alleles lost [@hyten06] and two major bottlenecks when very few landraces were used in the development of the north american modern cultivars and then on to the breeding of the past 75 years in america to the elite cultivars there is now.

 *diversity*
-other pools. where is there diversity then?
+Divestiry pools. what is this and where is there diversity then?

 *selection or deleterious mutations removed and diversification occurred*

+selection

 **genes** *underlying domestication-related traits (DRT) /improvements /diversification* photoperiodic flowering